cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Invoke-DBPoolRequest.md

 Headers                        {X-App-Apikey = 3feb2b29-919c-409c-985d-e99cbae43a6d}
 Body

-Invoke a rest method against the defined resource using any of the provided parameters
+Invoke an API request against the defined resource using any of the provided parameters

 ### EXAMPLE 2
 ```